leroy-merlin-br/garden/CONTRIBUTING.md

 - [Merging](#mergin)
 - [Code Guideline](#code-guideline)

-This is our commits messages standard.
-We use these standard to easily identify and differentiate which type of commit is.
-This pattern is to have a better and understandable messages.
+This is the standard for our commits messages.
+We use this standard to easily identify and differentiate each type of commit.
+This pattern is aimed at writing better and more understandable messages.

 ## Message Format